huxfrank/nd00333_AZMLND_C2/starter_files/README.md

 <img src="Screenshots/logs2.PNG"
      alt="Logs" />

-	 This is the result of running endpoint.pu in the terminal.
+	 This is the result of running endpoint.py in the terminal.
 <img src="Screenshots/endpoint_result.PNG"
      alt="Swagger" />